-$2.\ Differences\ in\ remuneration\ policy\ for\ all\ employees$
+2. Differences in remuneration policy for all employees

 All employees of GPE are entitled to base salary and benefits on the same basis, with quantum of awards being set at levels commensurate with their role.
 All employees participate in an employee Annual Bonus Plan, with quantum of awards being set at levels commensurate with their role and with performance measures, similar to the executive scheme, based on Group performance and against personal objectives.
-Senior managers receive LTIP awards with quantum of awards being set at levels commensurate with their role.
+Senior managers will receive RSP awards with quantum of awards being set at levels commensurate with their role.
 All employees are eligible to participate in the SIP and the SAYE on the same terms as the Executive Directors.

-Employees who joined the Company before April 2002 are members of the Company's defined benefit pension plan, and all other employees are eligible to join the Company's defined contribution pension plan and receive a contribution of up to (currently) 10% of salary.
+Employees who joined the Company before April 2002 are members of the Company's defined benefit pension plan, and all other employees are eligible to join the Company's defined contribution pension plan and receive a contribution of up to (currently) 15% of salary.
+Under the SIP, maximum participation will be in line with the prevailing maximum limits set by HMRC under the relevant legislation.